Probability distribution: Discrete probability distribution

-A discrete random variable is a random variable whose probability distribution is discrete.

 Well-known discrete probability distributions used in statistical modeling include the Poisson distribution, the Bernoulli distribution, the binomial distribution, the geometric distribution, the negative binomial distribution and categorical distribution.
 When a sample (a set of observations) is drawn from a larger population, the sample points have an empirical distribution that is discrete, and which provides information about the population distribution.
 Additionally, the discrete uniform distribution is commonly used in computer programs that make equal-probability random selections between a number of choices.

 Cumulative distribution function

 A real-valued discrete random variable can equivalently be defined as a random variable whose cumulative distribution function increases only by jump discontinuities—that is, its cdf increases only where it "jumps" to a higher value, and is constant in intervals without jumps.
 The points where jumps occur are precisely the values which the random variable may take.